Create a professional CV now!

 Now, let’s explain how to make a CV for the first job in more detail:

 The first-job CV has one serious drawback.
 It doesn’t contain a comprehensive work experience section, which is usually the highlight of a CV that makes up for other possible deficiencies.
-But how could you create a compelling work history section being on a start line?
+But how could you create a compelling work history section, being on a start line?

 Instead, use other means to turn a recruiter’s attention towards you.
 For starters, apply a personal statement that conveys key information about you as a growing professional.